General Health Information

 - Health Services personnel will sign a student in when they arrive and sign them out when they go back to class.

 - If students are ill or injured, Health Services personnel will determine if the student needs to go home.
 If students do not go through the Health Services office and goes home on their own, the absence will be marked as unexcused and detention may be assigned.

 - Health Services personnel will attempt to call parents first and then the names on the emergency contact information.
 A student will not be sent home without consulting an adult, unless they are emancipated.
 Contact your school's administrator for emancipation forms.

-To protect students from specific communicable diseases, Minnesota state law requires that all students be vacinated.
+To protect students from specific communicable diseases, Minnesota state law requires that all students be immunized.
 All students must provide proof that the immunization schedules have been completed or are in process.

 Students who cannot be vaccinated due to special medical conditions must provide a medical wavier signed by their physician.
 Students whose parent conscientiously objects to certain vaccines must provide a current notarized form.

-The Minnesota Medication Law emphasizes that the Health Services Secretary will give medications at school only when it is deemed necessary and under the following conditions:
+The Minnesota Medication Law emphasizes that the Health Services personnel will give medications at school only when it is deemed necessary and under the following conditions: